BBQonAThursday/BBQonAThursday.github.io/_projects/habit-tracking-october-2019.md

 ### Track Sleep
 Track Sleep in sleep cycle every day.
 I ultimately want to get better sleep.

+## Update 10/10/2019
+I'm 10 days in now.
+It's been easy going for the most part regarding the habits.
+I clearly have been prioritizing hanging, counting calories and walking over development, writing and yoga.
+I'm beginning to realize that this may be a few too many things to track and focus on.

+Along with all this, not drinking has been interesting.
+I feel good, but I've also wanted to have a few beers.
+I've almost broke a few times now.
+Is it really worth being so tough on myself?
+Dunno yet.
+Work has been taxing and I've had a few days were I just want to unwind.
+I'm going to give it some thought before I drink, but my first planned drinking night, oct.
+18 is coming up in a week.
+I can probably hold out until then.

+I'm curious to see my weight over the month.
+It will probably be largely unchanged, but I've cut out alcohol calories.
+I did also snack hard of some cheezits and some good good malt vinegar chips.

+This counts as writing.
+Mark it dood. ta ta til next time

+-JG

 <div class="habit-tracker">
 </div>